CL260 BIOS Manual

 Platform information: a comprehensive summary of the computer's hardware components and firmware details

-Language: opens a menu to select which language to display information
+Language: Select which language to display

 System Time: adjust RTC time